AnneCh/Portfolio_build/LOGS/logsJuly22.md

 I need to figure out why the themes are not being displayed.

+=> found it, in the V5 version, theming needs to import CssBaseline.
+Now my purplish theme is applied.

+On to creating a toggle light/dark mode

 04.07.22

 Mindmapping my project helped me figure out the weaknesses and what still needs to be done.